-- Whether, and if so how, one or more of the three OIE types are or may be relevant in the sector(s) in which it operates; - b.
-Whether, and if so how, one or more of the three OIE types are or may be relevant to the organisation and the activities it performs; - c.
+- a.
+Whether, and if so how, one or more of the three OIE types are ormay be relevant in the sector(s) in which it operates; - b.
+Whether, and if so how, one or more of the three OIE types are or may be relevant to the organisation; - c.
 The role the organisation sees for itself in influencing one or more of the three OIE types, for example through value chain collaboration, procurement or policy making.